area17/a17-generator/README.md

 Now you will have a `frontend` folder, a `package.json` file and all the node modules.

-Alone with A17 Generator, A17 Script is installed too which can help you to run all your deve tasks through npm script like this:
+A17 Boilerplate is installed too which can help you to run all your dev tasks through npm script like this:

   ```shell
   npm run styles
   ```

-For more detials, please refer to [A17 Script](https://code.area17.com/a17/a17-script).
+For more detials, please refer to [A17 Boilerplate](https://code.area17.com/a17/fe-boilerplate/tree/new_bp).
-(Right now a17-generator is using A17 Script gulp version.
-Please refer the document of the gulp branch)

 ## Change Log